Tutorial 4 - Modify Material Parameters

 Solving timestep 34/45: 3528 Seconds -> 1 Hour, 54 Seconds

 *** Simulation complete.
-Solved 34 control steps in 6 Seconds, 809 Milliseconds (termination triggered by stopFunction) ***
+Solved 34 control steps in 2 Seconds, 274 Milliseconds (termination triggered by stopFunction) ***

-get the states
+We now get the states,

 % extract the time and voltage quantities